-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER то GROUP 8M -PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING WHEEL, STEERING COLUMN.
-OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

 If the headlamp high beam indicator lamp fails to light during the bulb test (about four seconds after the ignition switch is turned to the On position), replace the headlamp high beam indicator lamp bulb with a known good unit.
-If the indicator lamp still fails to operate, diagnosis of the lamp, the instrument cluster circuitry, the CCD data bus, or the Body Control Module (BCM) should be performed with a DRB scan tool as described in the proper Body Diagnostic Procedures manual.
+If the indicator lamp still fails to operate, diagnosis of the lamp, the instrument cluster circuitry, the Chrysler Collision Detection (CCD) data bus, or the Body Control Module (BCM) should be performed with a DRB scan tool as described in the proper Diagnostic Procedures manual.
+For further diagnosis of the headlamp high beam indicator lamp and the instrument cluster circuitry, see Instrument Cluster in this group.